InteraactionGroup/InterAACtionBox/README.md

 #### Cubic
-In order to modify the previously download Ubuntu OS you need to install a software like Cubic
+In order to modify the previously downloaded Ubuntu OS you need to install a software like Cubic

 Copy/Past the following lines in order to download and install Cubic on your computer
 ```